-Traditionally, thematic searching has meant sifting through noise in order to surface meaningful insights, but AlphaSense Search Summary changes that.
+Traditionally, thematic searching has meant sifting through the noise to surface meaningful insights, but AlphaSense Search Summary changes that.

-The feature allows users to succinctly see a ‘search summary’ including companies, industries and geographies relevant to the topic they are searching.
+The feature allows users to briefly see a ‘search summary’ including companies, industries, and geographies relevant to the topic they are searching.

-I searched for the keyword “trade war” in order to see how companies talk about the ongoing dispute between the US and China in the past year.
-I also narrowed my search to transcripts as I am mostly interested in management’s thoughts on the topic rather than what they show in the sometimes too generic filings.
+I searched for the keyword “trade war” to see how companies talked about the ongoing dispute between the US and China in the past year.
+I also narrowed my search to transcripts as I am primarily interested in management’s thoughts on the topic rather than what they show in the sometimes too generic filings.